jianzhengpanguan/advance-search/README.md

 ## Known Issues.

 In the ./data/raw.txt file, we have 9 sentences.
-From these, we generate 3 logical structures, each containing 7 premises and 3 hypotheses, and store them in ./data/logics.txt.
+From these, we generate 3 logical structures, containing 7 premises and 3 hypotheses, and store them in ./data/logics.txt.
 To assess the validity of these premises and hypotheses, we execute 240 Google search queries.
 Out of these 240 queries, 50 yield genuinely useful links or information.

 Overall, we achieve only about 20% high-quality results, with a success rate of 50 out of 240 searches.
 This can be attributed to the following factors:
 - CHATGPT may not always generate relevant keywords, questions, or statements for a given premise or hypothesis.